 Actors portray roles in live and recorded or filmed productions.
 In the live performance area, an actor may perform in theatre, opera or variety.
-In the recorded medium, an actor may perform roles in theatre, film, radio, television, commercials, webisodes, mobisodes or other material distributed online.
+In the recorded medium, an actor may perform roles in theatre, film, radio, television, commercials and online material.

 Illustrators create drawings and designs for books and magazines, advertisements, film, television and multimedia.
 Illustrators work on paper, and two-dimensional (2D) and three-dimensional (3D) models.
 They may use traditional or computer-based techniques, or a combination of both.

 Media presenters deliver a variety of radio, television and live programmes, including all music formats, music and chat programmes, interview and talkback programmes, news bulletins and sports programmes.
 They may also present rock and classical music concerts that are broadcast live to air, and pre-recorded programmes such as documentary and music specials.

 Art therapists work with a client or a group of clients to help them address emotional and psychological issues through creative activities such as drawing, painting, sculpting and collage.

 Arts administrators manage artistic and cultural venues such as theatres and art galleries.

 Craftspersons design, make and repair objects that have both functional and artistic qualities, working with wood, metal, glass, leather, ceramics, textiles and other materials.

 Sound technicians operate technical equipment to amplify, enhance, record, mix or reproduce sound in support of performing arts.
 They may also assemble and maintain sound equipment.

 Writers plan and write literary or other written work for publication or performance.
 Writers may create original pieces of written work, which can take the form of poetry, novels, short stories, biographies, blogs, plays or film, radio and television scripts.
 They may also write for multimedia distribution.